Understanding Benadryl® for Cats

 Types of Cat Allergies

-A cat can suffer from various allergies, including environmental allergies triggered by pollen, mold, or dust mites, leading to symptoms like sneezing and itchy skin.
+A cat can suffer from various allergies, including environmental allergies triggered by pollen, mold, or dust mites.

-Food allergies from specific ingredients can cause gastrointestinal issues and skin irritations, while flea allergies can result in severe itching and hair loss from even a single bite.
+Food allergies from specific ingredients can cause gastrointestinal issues and skin irritations, while flea allergies can result in severe itching and hair loss.

-Contact allergy occurs when a cat’s skin reacts to certain fabrics or chemicals, causing localized itching and redness.
+Contact allergy occurs when a cat’s skin reacts to certain fabrics or chemicals.

 2. Benadryl Cannot Relieve Motion Sickness in Cats